NOTE: Spoilers, Spoilers, here they spawn / First read Watchmen, then read on.

 There’s always plenty of room to debate interpretations, but some general consensus has emerged around the main figures:

 - Urizen, who represents Reason and Law.
-Blake was deeply skeptical of the Enlightenment’s privileging of reason above imagination and faith, and his stories tend to depict Urizen as tragically limited by his viewpoint, while failing to understand that those limitations exist.
+Blake was deeply skeptical of the Enlightenment’s privileging of reason above imagination and faith, and his stories tend to depict Urizen as someone tragically limited by his viewpoint, who also fails to understand that those limitations exist.
 He is sometimes depicted as an architect, who creates and constrains simultaneously.

 - Orc, the spirit of revolutionary energy.
 Blake saw Orc ascendant in the American and French revolutions, and while Orc seems to be a savior figure early on, he becomes shadowed with violence and destruction as the latter revolution devolved into the Reign of Terror.

 - Los, the spirit of imagination.
 For Blake, imagination was supreme, and therefore Los is the divine hero of his myths, and to some extent a stand-in for the poet himself.
 Los is the father of Orc, and Blake depicts him as a blacksmith, from whose fires emerge works of art and poetry.
 Or possibly Tygers.